-Who Should file the IT 1140?
+Who Should File the IT 1140?

 A qualifying PTE is required to file an IT 1140 when it is subject to withholding or entity tax on distributive shares of income issued to qualifying investors.
-A qualifying entity is subject to withhold an entity tax when:
+A qualifying entity is subject to withholding or entity tax when: